 It was a flesh and bones body that He rose in, and it will be in a flesh and bones body that He will return in.

-asleep. . . .
+those who are asleep. . . .
 42. So also is the resurrection of the dead.
-It is sown a perishable body, it is raised an imperishable body; 43. it is sown in dishonor, it is raised in
+It is sown a perishable body, it is raised an imperishable body; 43. it is sown in dishonor, it is

-glory; it is sown in weakness, it is raised in power; 44. it is sown a natural body, it is raised a spiritual body.
-If there is a natural body, there is also a spiritual
+raised in glory; it is sown in weakness, it is raised in power; 44. it is sown a natural body, it is raised a spiritual body.
+If there is a natural body, there is also a

-He ascended gradually, that is, slowly enough so that His disciples were able to observe His ascent.
+He ascended gradually, slowly enough so that His disciples were able to observe His ascent, and will

-He ascended gradually, and will return gradually.
-In fact, every eye will see Him (Revelation 1:7).
+return gradually enough for, every eye will see Him (Revelation 1:7).

 A cloud received Him out of their sight.
-Surely this cloud must have been a cloud of the Shechinah Glory of God as a number of the passages describing His Return speak of His Coming in great glory.
+It seems certain that this cloud will not be the kind of cloud we normally see, but a cloud of the Shechinah Glory as a number of the passages describing His Return speak of His Coming in great glory.
 (Matthew 24:30; Mark 13:26; Luke 21:27)